Online Shopping 101

 Know who you're dealing with.

 Anyone can set up shop online under almost any name.
 Confirm the online seller's physical address and phone number in case you have questions or problems.
-And if you get an email or pop-up message that asks for your financial information while you’re browsing, don't reply or follow the link.
-Legitimate companies
+If you get an email or pop-up message that asks for your financial information while you’re browsing, don't reply or follow the link.
+Legitimate companies will not ask you to provide financial information prior to making your purchase.

 Know what you're buying.